aniketdev2018/ChatioApp/README.md

 This is a web app in which multiple people can connect together and can chat in a groups

 # steps for run the program

+Note this file doesn't contains node_modules because nnode file is too large so for running this project you have to do following steps step1:open your file ChatioApp-master and inside this there is one file ChatioApp-master and then click right click
-step1: git bash your file cahtio and type  node server and hit enter button and open chrome and open localhost:3000
+    press git bash  here then run  npm init   and then  run   node server and now pen chrome and open localhost:3000

 Thanks